Charging documents detail Stephens Ave. machete altercation

 On March 22, police responded to a report that a man threatened someone with a knife near East Addison Street and Stephens Avenue.
 When officers arrived, the suspect was carrying several bags.
 He followed officer commands to put the bags down, Missoula County charging documents allege, but then pulled a machete.

 A policeman drew his pistol, ordering the suspect to drop the blade.
-The situation escalated, with the man walking away from the officer and towards a patrol car.
-The officer then shot two cartridges from his taser, and “neither had any effect,” charging documents state.
+The situation escalated, with the man walking away from the officer and toward a patrol car.
+The officer then shot two cartridges from his Taser, and “neither had any effect,” charging documents state.

 According to the affidavit, the officer and suspect walked around the car while the officer’s gun was aimed at the man.
 More deputies and officers arrived.